 College Guide for Indigenous and Native American Students

 The rigor of the college experience can be challenging for anyone.
-And many Native American students face additional inequities and obstacles that can make the pursuit of higher education even more difficult.
+Many Indigenous students face additional inequities and obstacles that can make the pursuit of higher education even more difficult.

-This guide highlights some of the challenges and circumstances that work against Indigenous students as they pursue postsecondary education.
-Read on to learn about the resources and organizations working to reverse these trends and help Native American college students meet their educational goals and thrive.
+This guide highlights challenges and circumstances that work against Indigenous students pursuing postsecondary education.
+Read on to learn about the resources and organizations working to reverse these trends and help Indigenous and Native American college students meet their educational goals and thrive.

 Key Trends for Indigenous and Native College Students

 Despite growing enrollment numbers, only 19% of young Native American adults enrolled in a postsecondary institution in 2016, according to the National Center for Education Statistics (NCES).
-This is the lowest rate among all racial/ethnic groups, and it remained unchanged between 2000 and 2016.
+This is the lowest rate among all racial/ethnic groups and remained unchanged between 2000 and 2016.

 Most Popular Fields